 What Are 6 Best Practices for Image Alt Tags?

 When you understand and implement these best practices for image alt tags, it will not only assist your website visitors but will also improve search engine rankings of your keywords.

 - Choose the correct image file format (png, jpg) and ensure the image relates to what you’re writing about.

 - Compress heavy images to improve page load speed, decrease your bounce rate, improve the SEO of your site, and reduce bandwidth.

-- Add your focused keyword or phrase in the alt tag, but only use those which add meaning and context to the image.
+- Add your focused keyword or phrase in the alt tag, but only use those that add meaning and context to the image.

 - Use mobile-friendly images so that they fit on the screen no matter what device size your visitors are using.

 - Keep your alt tag short, but long enough to make the image understandable and provide any context to visitors who can’t see them.
 It’s best to keep the alt tag around 100 characters max.

 - Remember to give buttons alt tags too, such as “sign up,” “submit,” “donate today,” and “search.”